vegetarian recipes site header

 3. Spicy Pani

-All these items should be ready before you start assembling the dish.
+All these items need some advance preparation as they should be ready before you start assembling the dish.

 Generally in restaurants, 5-6 puris are served per plate.
-You will need more, about 8-10 puris per person.
+While making pani poori at home, you will need more, about 8-10 puris per person.
 Keep that in mind when you buy them or make them at home.

 If you want to make them at home, here is how you make them.